Alibaba's Ant Group files for blockbuster Hong Kong, Shanghai dual listing

 The company was valued at about $150 billion in its last funding round in 2018, which brought in big-name investors such as Temasek Holdings Ltd TEM.UL and Warburg Pincus LLC WP.UL.

-Ant's prospectus gave investors the first look at the firm's financial health ahead of the mega IPO.
+Ant's prospectus gave investors the first look at the firm's financial health ahead of the IPO.

 The company said revenue was 72.5 billion yuan ($10.5 billion) in the first half of the year, up nearly 40% compared to the same period in 2019.
 Profit rose nearly 12 times to 21.9 billion yuan in the same period.